JohnChod2130/2015-tutorials/final/introduction_to_the_shell.md

 ```

 This prints out the contents of the `C01D01R_sub.fastq` file.

-****
-**Short Exercises**

-1. Print out the contents of the `tutorial_shell/EDAMAME_16S/MappingFiles/Centralia_Full_Map.txt ` file.
-What does this file contain?

-2. Without changing directories, (you should still be in `edamame-data`), use one short command to print the contents of all of the files in the `tutorial_shell/EDAMAME_16S/Fastq` directory.

-****

-Make sure we're in the right place for the next set of the lessons.
-We want to be in the `tutorial_shell/EDAMAME_16S/Fastq` directory.
-Check if you're there with `pwd` and if not navigate there.

 `cat` is a terrific program, but when the file is really big, it can be annoying to use.
 The program, `less`, is useful for this case.
 Enter the following command: